Charged With DUI — But You Weren’t Driving?

 -

-You had care an control of a vehicle
+You had care and control of a vehicle

 -

-There was a realistic risk of the vehicle being put in motion
+There was a realistic risk of the vehicle being driven

 Penalties for Care and Control While Impaired